Become a Radiologist Assistant

 Step 3: Earn a Radiologist Assistant Degree

 Radiologist assistant programs may award either a bachelor's degree or master's degree.
 Programs that award master's degrees require applicants with a bachelor's degree.
-Programs consist of advanced courses in anatomy and physiology, healthcare leadership, patient care, radiographic positioning, image evaluation and imaging procedures.
+Programs usually consist of advanced courses in anatomy and physiology, healthcare leadership, patient care, radiographic positioning, image evaluation, and imaging procedures.
 Students also complete supervised clinical internships.

 Step 4: Complete a Preceptorship

 A clinical preceptorship is a full-time commitment during which a certification candidate is supervised by a radiologist.
-According to the AART, students must complete at least 500 total cases, divided among certain categories, and 36 clinical procedures.
-The requirements for the preceptorship are set out by the ARRT and outline exactly what procedures a student must be competent in.
-This work experience could be completed alongside the radiologist assistant program, but it may not be part of the educational requirements for the program.
+According to AART, students must complete at least 500 total cases, divided among certain categories, and 36 clinical procedures.
+The requirements for the preceptorship are set out by ARRT and outline exactly what procedures a student must be competent in.
+This work experience sometimes is completed alongside a radiologist assistant program.

 Step 5: Obtain Radiologist Assistant Certification

 After completing the preceptorship, candidates must pass a second ARRT examination to become a practicing radiologist assistant.
 The Registered Radiologist Assistant (RRA) certification exam is longer than the radiographer exam and consists of both multiple choice questions and case study questions.
 It's also computer-based and administered at testing centers across the country.

 Step 6: Secure State Licensure

-Though the ARRT sets out model guidelines for RA licensure, specific licensing regulations vary by state.
-Common requirements are completing a radiologist assistant program, being registered with the ARRT and being certified in advanced cardiac life support.
+Although the ARRT sets out model guidelines for RA licensure, specific licensing regulations vary by state.
+Common requirements are completing a radiologist assistant program, being registered with ARRT and being certified in ACLS.

-- Complete continuing education requirements to maintain certification and licensure.
-RAs must complete 50 credits of continuing education credits every two years in order to maintain certification with the ARRT.
+Complete continuing education requirements to maintain certification and licensure.
+RAs must complete 50 continuing education credits every two years to maintain certification with ARRT.
 States also require licensure renewal on a periodic basis.